Human mating strategies: Online dating

-Politics and religions
+Politics

 In general, the emotion of disgust can be divided into three categories: pathogen disgust, sexual disgust, and moral disgust.
 Sexual disgust leads to the avoidance of individuals and behaviors that jeopardizes one's long-term mating success.
 Moral disgust is being repelled by socially abnormal behaviors.

 Some evolutionary psychologists have argued that mating strategies can influence political attitudes.
 According to this perspective, different mating strategies are in direct strategic conflict.
 For instance, the stability of long-term partnerships may be threatened by the availability of short-term sexual opportunities.
 Therefore, public policy measures that impose costs on casual sex may benefit people pursuing long-term mating strategies by reducing the availability of short-term mating opportunities outside of committed relationships.
 One public policy measure that imposes costs on people pursuing short-term mating strategies, and may thereby appeal to sexually restricted individuals, is the banning of abortion.
 In a doctoral dissertation, the psychologist Jason Weeden conducted statistical analyses on public and undergraduate datasets supporting the hypothesis that attitudes towards abortion are more strongly predicted by mating-relevant variables than by variables related to views on the sanctity of life.

 Weeden and colleagues have also argued that attitudes towards drug legalization are driven by individual differences in mating strategies.
 Insofar as sexually restricted individuals associate recreational drug use with promiscuity, they may be motivated to oppose drug legalization.
 Consistent with this, one study found that the strongest predictor of attitudes towards drug legalization was scores on the SOI.
 This relationship remained strong even when controlling for personality traits, political orientation, and moral values.
 By contrast, nonsexual variables typically associated with attitudes towards drug legalization were strongly attenuated or eliminated when controlling for SOI and other sexuality-related measures.
 These findings were replicated in Belgium, Japan, and the Netherlands.
 Weeden and colleagues have made similar arguments and have conducted similar analyses in regard to religiosity; that is, religious institutions may function to facilitate high-fertility, monogamous mating and reproductive strategies.

+With the development of the concept of privacy, legal arguments have been framed in favor of tolerance for, if not legalization of, abortion, homosexuality, and prostitution.
+In many jurisdictions today, adultery (by women) is no longer deemed a crime that warrants the death penalty.